Skip to content

 kbps: number; // Received bitrate in kilobits per second

-jitterMs: number; // Network jitter in milliseconds
+jitterMs: number; // Inter-packet transit-time jitter (EWMA, ms)

 rttMs: number; // Round-trip time in milliseconds (from ping/pong)